VultureProject/vulture-doc/services/frontend/edit/README.md

 #### Node

-Configure the node on which you want to listen on file.
+Configure the node on which you want to listen on file (or kafka or redis)

 #### File path